policy Separations modified Wed Nov 02 2022 09:43:47 GMT-0400 (Eastern Daylight Time)

 H. Pay Upon Death

-In the event of an employee's death, payment for annual leave accrued up to the time of death shall be delivered to the employee's beneficiary or estate or as provided by law.
+In the event of a staff employee's death, payment for vacation leave accrued up to the time of death shall be delivered to the employee's beneficiary or estate or as provided by law.
 It will be at the rate of pay at the time of death and by the department in which the deceased was last employed.
 Payment for up to 30 days of unused sick leave shall be made upon death to the beneficiary or estate or as otherwise provided by law.

 The university will pay the salary of a deceased faculty member or administrator for an additional month after the month in which death occurs.
 This means that there will be a minimum of one month and a maximum of two months' salary being paid by the university after the death of a faculty member or administrator.